geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 ### Task 5 - Add the Ticketing System app to Microsoft Teams

-In your role as Holly Spencer, you have created the new Service Desk Ticketing system in SharePoint, and you just created a Power App that can access this system and maintain service desk tickets within it.
+In your role as Holly Dickson, you have created the new Service Desk Ticketing system in SharePoint, and you just created a Power App that can access this system and maintain service desk tickets within it.
 At this point, you thought your work with the new ticketing system was done.

 However, the IT Consultant has just informed Holly that there’s another way in which she can make the ticketing system available to Adatum’s users.
 By adding the Power App that she just created to Microsoft Teams, Adatum’s employees can work directly from Teams to access the app and submit their service request tickets.
 Holly is very excited to test this out.
-In your role as Holly Spencer, you will perform this task to add the new Power App to Microsoft Teams.
+In your role as Holly Dickson, you will perform this task to add the new Power App to Microsoft Teams.

 1. You should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.

 2. You will first verify whether Teams is configured to allow the use of PowerApps.
 ‎
 ‎In your browser, select the **Microsoft 365 admin center** tab if it’s still open; if not, open the **Office 365 home** page and select **Admin**.
-If required, log into Office 365 as **holly@M365xZZZZZZ.onmicosoft.com** (where ZZZZZZ is your tenant suffix ID provided by your lab hosting provider) and a password of Pa55w.rd.
+If required, log into Microsoft 365 as **holly@M365xZZZZZZ.onmicosoft.com** (where ZZZZZZ is your tenant suffix ID provided by your lab hosting provider) and a password of Pa55w.rd.

 3. In the **Microsoft 365 admin center**, select the **…Show all** option in the navigation pane to display the admin centers, and then select **Teams**.